thacherT1D/new-angular-curriculum/Unit-1/07-intro-to-scope.md

 If you run this code, you will see something potentially unexpected when we type in the first input.
 The controller inherits from its parent scope (ng-app), and since it does not exist yet, once we start typing in the first input, a value for data will be assigned!
 The controller doesn't have a value for data defined so it inherits the value from its parent scope.
 Once we type in the second text box, it creates its own local data within its own scope and we are all fine, but this is not great.
 What are some ways you could fix this?

-A pretty simple solution would be to just not name each ng-model data, but what if we want it to be so that when we type in the second input box, it updates the first one and vise versa?
+A pretty simple solution would be to just not name each ng-model `data`, but what if we want it to be so that when we type in the second input box, it updates the first one and vice versa?
 Instead of passing scope from a parent to a child, we need some way to pass it back up from the child to the parent.
 How could you do that?

 ## Some tricky parts about scope

 One way to solve our previous challenge would be to assign each ng-model to a property of the same object, but we have to make sure that our parent has access to that object so we put it in the `$rootScope`.
-Remember that we want to bind a child to a parent, so our parent needs to be aware as much as the child - this one was pretty tricky!
+Remember that we want to bind a child to a parent, so our parent needs to be aware of as much as the child - this one was pretty tricky!

 ```html
 <!DOCTYPE html>